 What is scar tissue?

-Scar tissue forms two different ways.
-First, if a muscle, tendon, or ligament is torn or crushed, the body creates scar tissue to ‘glue’ the torn pieces together.
-This is a necessary part of the healing process.
+There are two different ways that scar tissue can form.
+The first way is if a muscle, tendon, or ligament is torn or crushed.
+The body forms scar tissue in order to “glue” together the torn pieces as scar tissue is a necessary part of the healing process.